Overview

 Solicitors

-FCM does not maintain custody except as described below and clients may authorize us to deduct
+FCM does not maintain custody except as described below.
+Clients may authorize us to deduct our

-our management fees directly from the client’s account.
-A qualified custodian (generally a
+management fees directly from the client’s account.
+A qualified custodian (generally a broker-

-broker-dealer, bank, trust company, or other financial institution) holds clients’ funds and
+dealer, bank, trust company, or other financial institution) holds clients’ funds and securities.

-securities.
 Clients will receive statements directly from their qualified custodian at least quarterly.
+The

-The statements will reflect the client’s funds and securities held with the qualified custodian as
+statements will reflect the client’s funds and securities held with the qualified custodian as well as

 Clients should carefully review the account statements they receive from the qualified custodian.